pacoita/feature_gap_slides/slides.md

             })(),
           );

-          // Provide the response in teh cache if available or fetch it from the server, otherwise. return cachedResponse || serverResponsePromise;
+          // Provide the response in the cache if available or fetch it from the server, otherwise. return cachedResponse || serverResponsePromise;
         })(),
       );